xTermWoW/xTermUI_Classic/README.md

 ![alt text](https://raw.githubusercontent.com/xTermWoW/xTermUI_Classic/master/preview.png)

-Feel fresh to give any opinions or fork this addon pack.
+Feel free to give any opinions or fork this addon pack.

 # How to install
 1) Backup your WTF folder (Just rename the folder to something else).